Google achieves state-of-the-art NLP performance with an enormous language model and data set

 The largest model contained up to 11 billion parameters, or configuration variables internal to the model that are required when making predictions.
 Fine-tuned on various language tasks, the team says it managed a state-of-the-art average score (89.7) on GLUE and the reading comprehension benchmarks SQuAD and CNN/Daily Mail.
 And tested on SuperGLUE, which comprises tasks beyond the scope of current NLP systems but solvable by college-educated speakers, it nearly matched human performance with a score of 89.8.

-Team concedes their model fell short in linguistic tasks like translation, that said, which they blame on a relative dearth of task-specific data and insufficient training scale.
+The team concedes their model fell short in linguistic tasks like translation, which they blame on a relative dearth of task-specific data and insufficient training scale.
 As a result, they advocate for research on methods that achieve stronger performance with smaller models so that transfer learning can be applied where it will have the most impact.

 “An unsurprising but important result from our study is that larger models tend to perform better,” the paper’s coauthors wrote.
 “The fact that the hardware used for running these models is continually getting cheaper and more powerful suggests that scaling up may continue to be a promising way to achieve better performance [Sutton, 2019].
 However, it will always be the case that there are applications and scenarios where using a smaller or less expensive model is helpful, for example when performing client-side inference or federated learning.”